15 Brilliant School Nativity Ideas

 - Keep scenery simple: For your backdrop, whilst a huge acrylic painting of the entire city of Jerusalem with added LED lighting and the odd flashing shooting star here and there would be, well, impressive, a simple ink blue backdrop covered in shiny stars – made by the children – can look equally effective.
 Using only one backdrop throughout will also mean that no stage hands will be needed for scenery shifting.
 Simplicity is key here - all in the name of doing yourself a massive (time-saving) favour.

-Rehearsing is all part of the fun – it’s a great bonding experience for the children and a great way to teach them the story and message of the nativity.
+Rehearsing is all part of the fun – it’s a great bonding experience for the children and a great way to teach them what the story of the nativity is and the message behind it.
 After all, once you’ve performed the nativity, you’re very unlikely to forget it.
 Here’s how to utilise precious rehearsal time and, most importantly, make it enjoyable for everyone involved.

 - Do strategic casting: For a whole school nativity, you may have allocated each year group a different set of characters, as mentioned before.
 For example, one year group could play the animals, another year group could be cast as the wise men and their entourage, and so on.
 This would make for a simpler rehearsal process where each year group would have one-off scenes and songs which they could rehearse independently, before coming together nearer ‘opening night’ to join things up nicely.
 Did we mention “The Amazing Advent Calendar” would be perfect for this sort of set up?